ineiti/fledger/WIP.md

 ### Things to do

+- make sure config gets loaded on browser, too - currently it seems to be ignored
+- debug real-network failure for new messages
+- re-enable display of node names (currently it's only the IDs)
+  - needs perhaps a node-name-cache
+- Create a nicer display of the chat, perhaps with markdown display of messages

+# Dates

+2022-01-26:
+- debug connection failures
 - write tests
   - test if full connectivity is given
   - test if messages get correctly gossipped
-- Create a nicer display of the chat, perhaps with markdown display of messages

-# Dates

 2022-01-19:
 - started test-framework with network dummy and first communications